 What we have done in this case is to replace the filter condition to verify if the value in the Map starts with “Effective Java” instead of comparing for String equality.

-This time, we collect the results – instead of picking the first – putting the matches into a List.
+This time we collect the results, instead of just picking the first, and put the matches into a List.

 4. Getting a Map‘s Values Using Streams

-Let’s use the original Map.
-We want to find titles for which their ISBN start with “978-0”.
+Let's use the original Map.
+We want to find titles with an ISBN starting with “978-0”.

-This solution is similar to the solutions to our previous set of problems – we stream the entry set, and then filter, map, and collect.
+This solution is similar to the solutions of our previous set of problems; we stream the entry set, and then filter, map, and collect.

-And like before, if we wanted to return only the first match, we could after the map method call the findFirst() method instead of collecting all the results in a List.
+Also like before, if we wanted to return only the first match, then after the map method we could call the findFirst() method instead of collecting all the results in a List.

-And, of course, all the examples can be found in the GitHub project.
+Of course, all of the examples in this article can be found in the GitHub project.